 Leftovers keep well in a covered container in the refrigerator for up to 4 days.
 These greens can be frozen for up to 4 months.
 Another way to use leftovers is to add them to soup or veggie chili.

 These greens are healthy compared to traditional collard greens for a few reasons.
 First, these greens have no added table salt.
-Instead, it uses reduced sodium soy sauce.
+Instead, it uses reduced-sodium soy sauce (coconut aminos will work too).
 Excessive sodium in the diet has been linked to high blood pressure and stroke.
 Second, this recipe does not have added oil or animal fat compared to traditional collards.
 Fat is calorie-dense and not helpful if you're trying to lose weight or maintain a healthy weight.
 Third, by not over-cooking these greens for hours, you retain more of the nutrients in the collard greens.
 Overcooking will cause you to lose more Vitamin C and some B vitamins.

 I recommend soaking collard greens to remove the dirt or grit before cooking.
 To clean the dirt off, chop collards and place them into a large bowl.
 Fill the bowl with water and gently stir the collards with clean hands.
 This helps to loosen and remove the dirt.
 Carefully pick up the collards, put them into a strainer, and rinse them under cool water before cooking.
 If you find a lot of dirt floating around or settling at the bottom of the bowl, you may consider repeating the step of soaking and stirring to remove the remaining dirt.